RedLanternTech/CISSPNotes/Domain4Notes.md

 - Carrier Senses multiple access - Collision detection

 ## Network Access Control .`
-- Deny netwokr access to noncompliant devices
+- Deny network access to noncompliant devices
 - yo have to lay out how to plan it, think before you buy.
 Plan out policies.
 - pre-adminission:  evaluates access attemps and only allows entry to authorized devices and users
 - post-admission:  reauthenticates users trying to enter a different part of the network .  also restricts lateral movment to limit the damage from cyber attacks.